gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] update code naming to reflect the fact that AABB's are only first generated right immediately before bvh traversal, and squash down redundant data structures if at all possible
 * [x] fix broken performance by tuple allocation hell, consider switching pairslist to an MVector for values overwrite or trying named tuple shenanigans?
 * [] fix velocity rescaling / substitute with alternative method. fix behavior of interactions and parameterization in order to prevent crazy molecular behavior
-* [] make treeData tuple of refs into an immutable struct so we can use the names instead. update tests to reflect.
+* [] make treeData tuple of refs into a named tuple so we can use the names instead. update tests to reflect.
+And fix dereferencing so now function body has to dereference data and it is all done at the function call/arguments
+* [x] clean up dependencies

 * [] Improve design of the Logger to be compatible with makie
 * [x] Github work flow for a private uhh workspace